Cruising the North Atlantic on Black Watch

 We then headed up to Castelo de Sao Jorge.
 Originally built as a fortress by the Moors, today it affords spectacular view across the city and the Targus River.

 Our final port of call was the port of Leixos, gateway to the town of Oporto and 4km north of the mouth of the Douro River.
-We decided to spend a leisurely morning strolling the magnificent waterfront at Matosinhos, passing the extraordinary Sha Changes sculpture by artist Janet Echelman, which towers above the road.
+I decided to spend a leisurely morning strolling the magnificent waterfront at Matosinhos, passing the extraordinary Sha Changes sculpture by artist Janet Echelman, which towers above the road.
 Designed for the cities of Porto and Matosinhos, the She Changes installation is known locally as anémona, and consists of three steel poles, cables, a 20-ton steel ring and a net structure of varying densities and colours.

 Close to the port entrance and the sweep of superb beach stands the sobering Monumento Tragedia no Mar, which is dedicated to the fishermen who tragically died in a wreck of December 1, 1947.

-We stopped for a coffee at one of several cafés dotted along the promenade, watching surfers trying out their new-found skills at one of the surf schools.
+I stopped for a coffee at one of several cafés dotted along the promenade, watching surfers trying out their new-found skills at one of the surf schools.

 There were plenty of activities to keep guests active during the days at sea, and as the main theme of the cruise was whale watching, we were joined by Robin Petch, known as ‘The Whale and Dolphin Man’, who was normally found on wildlife deck watch during the day.
 The Black Watch Show Company and a variety of guest artists provided the evening entertainment.

 I was one of a number of guests who celebrated their birthday on board, the occasion marked at dinner by a specially prepared cake with candles, and a celebratory ‘Happy Birthday’ sung by the dining staff, accompanied by guitar and tambourine.
 There is a lot to be said for sailing on a smaller cruise ship, where you get to know your fellow passengers, and the staff quickly pick up on names and remember one’s afternoon tipple!
-It certainly won’t be long before we book again.
+It certainly won’t be long before I book again.

 Cruise details: Islands of the Azores and Cities of Portugal